Strange things are occurring in the neighbourhood. A mysterious snowfall, one Santa too many, and eyes of coal that watch you wherever you go.

-With the help of ten year Kaity can christmas be saved?
+With the help of ten year Kaity can they save Christmas?

-Whilst the story keeps you in suspense and keeps a great pace, I liked how it handled issues that families can face not just at Christmas but throughout the year and it was done in a sensitive way.
+Whilst the story keeps you in suspense and a great pace.
+I liked how it handled issues that families can face not just at Christmas but throughout the year and it‘s done in a sensitive way.

 Its an enjoyable read that brings home how christmas is about family and loved ones, but it’s so much more magical when you believe.

 I BELIEVE IN SANTA, I DO, I DO